Sunday, 10 January 2016

 At Prime and the Hours the antiphons of Lauds are sung.
 The hymns have their Doxology changed in honour of the Incarnation.
 At Prime the short lesson is of the feast, Hi empti sunt.

-At Mass the deacon and subdeacon wear violet dalmatic and tunicle.
-The Gloria is not sung, the second collect is of the Octave of the Nativity, the third collect of the Octave of St. Stephen and the fourth collect of the Octave of St. John.
-The Alleluia and its verse given in the Missal are not sung but in their place the Tract Effuderunt sanguinem Sanctorum.
+At Mass the Gloria is sung, the second collect is of the Octave of the Nativity, the third collect of the Octave of St. Stephen and the fourth collect of the Octave of St. John.
+The Alleluia and its verse given in the Missal are sung in place of the Tract.
 The Credo is sung and the preface and communicantes are of the Octave of the Nativity.
-A beautiful solemn tone of Benedicamus Domino is sung as the dismissal.

-Vespers are of the Nativity, but from the chapter of the Holy Innocents with a commemoration of the following Sunday within the Octave of the Nativity, the Octave of the Nativity, the Octave of St. Stephen and the Octave of St. John.
-The feast of St. Thomas of Canterbury is transferred to Monday.
+Vespers are of the Nativity, but from the chapter of the Holy Innocents with commemorations of the following feast of St. Thomas of Canterbury, the Octave of the Nativity, the Octave of St. Stephen and the Octave of St. John.